 If you're going to spend Thanksgiving at Disney World and want to enjoy a traditional feast with all the fixings, you've got oodles of options.
 You'll find Thanksgiving spreads at the restaurants of many Disney resorts and inside the theme parks.
+Options range from lavish sit-down meals to casual buffets for the whole family.

-Thanksgiving Getaways at Disney World
+What to Expect for Thanksgiving at Disney World

-Thanksgiving 2017: Dining options at Disney World resorts
+Thanksgiving 2018: Dining at Disney World Resorts

 - Animal Kingdom Lodge: Jiko – The Cooking Place (dinner); Sanaa (lunch, dinner)